 is in all courts and before all person having authority to hear, receive and examine evidence prima facie evidence of any matter contained or set out therein.

-25. Authority of Commissioner to destroy or dispose of documents

-The Commissioner may, if in his opinion it is no longer necessary or desirable to retain them, destroy or give to the State Library of Western Australia any statement or notice lodged, filed, received or registered under this Act or under any corresponding previous enactment where the registration of the business name or of the firm, individual or corporation, as the case may be, in respect of which the statement or notice was lodged, filed, received or registered has not been in force at any time during the preceding 12 years or which in any case has been lodged for a period of 21 years or more.
+(2) A copy of an entry in the Commonwealth register, provided by ASIC under the Business Names Registration Act 2011 (Commonwealth) section 60, in relation to a business name that was registered under this Act is admissible in proceedings relating to a matter arising before the change-over day and is evidence of the matters stated in the entry.

+(3) In subsection (2) —

+Commonwealth register means the Business Names Register established and maintained under the Business Names Registration Act 2011 (Commonwealth) section 22.

-[Section 25 amended by No. 40 of 1976 s.
-8 and 12.]
+[Section 24 amended: No. 6 of 2012 s.
+33.]

+[25.
+Deleted: No. 6 of 2012 s.
+34.]

 26. Invitations to the public to make deposits or loans